rbw/aiosnow/docs/index.rst

 Installation
 ------------

-Snowstorm is on PyPI and can be installed using pip.
+Snow is on PyPI and can be installed using pip.

 .. code-block:: shell

-   $ pip install snowstorm
+   $ pip install snow

 Dependencies
 ------------

-Snowstorm depends on a small set of stable and permissively licensed libraries.
+Snow depends on a small set of stable and permissively licensed libraries.

 - `aiohttp <https://github.com/aio-libs/aiohttp>`_: Communication